pelmered/WooCommerce-Pricefiles/README.txt

 == Changelog ==

+= 0.1.3 =
+Fix: Categories does not show in pricefile
+Fix: WooCommerce 2.2 compatibility

 = 0.1.2 =
 Fix: Do not convert 0 into "" (empty string) for prices in pricefile(i.e. free shipping)